 There has been virtually no new investment in (primary) wood processing industries in Delaware.
-Delaware only has a handful of small sawmills and no paper mills or other solid wood product industries.
-The number of sawmills in surrounding states that purchase Delaware timber continues to shrink - particularly pine sawmills.
-In recent years, at least four pine sawmills have closed on the Delmarva Peninsula.
+Delaware only has a handful of small sawmills with no paper mills or other solid wood product industries.
+The existing sawmills are small, use primarily low-grade hardwood logs, and are family-operated.
+Besides the addition of a few small specialty mills, new investment in either the existing sawmills or the development of new sawmills has not occurred.
+Furthermore, the number of sawmills in surrounding states that purchase Delaware timber continues to shrink - particularly pine sawmills.
+In recent years, at least four pine sawmills have closed on the Delmarva Peninsula; this has put the forestry sector in Sussex County at a geographic disadvantage11 as loggers need to transport the wood further and further for processing, which increases the costs.
 This has produced a dramatic decrease in timber demand from Delaware in general, and Sussex County in particular.

-The loss of processing facilities makes it harder for landowners to find markets for their timber.
-Currently Delaware sawmills only process about six percent of industrial roundwood harvested in the state.
-Out-of-state pulp mills receive more than half of the total industrial roundwood harvested in Delaware.
-There may be an opportunity and sufficient timber to open a new roundwood processing facility Sussex County (Delaware Forest Service, 2010).
-Bio-energy is a developing market that could provide new demand for low-quality hardwoods, but Delaware's existing incinerator law severely restricts the use of wood for bioenergy purposes.
-The additional processing capacity in Sussex County will make it more viable for landowners to sell their timber and will also allow the County to capture the processing jobs and economic value that is currently going to other states.
+The loss of processing facilities makes it harder for landowners to find markets for the timber harvested from management activities on their forest land.
+Currently Delaware sawmills only process about six percent of industrial roundwood that is harvested in the state.
+In addition, pulp mills in other states receive more than half of the total industrial roundwood harvested in Delaware.
+While there have been some additions to the processing capacity of Sussex County, in the form of a small specialty mill and a biofuel mill, there may be an opportunity and sufficient timber to open a new roundwood processing facility Sussex County (Delaware Forest Service, 2010).
+This will provide Sussex County landowners with an outlet to sell timber and will also allow the County to capture the processing jobs and economic value that is currently going to other states.